aws/aws-emr-containers-best-practices/content/metastore-integrations/docs/hive-metastore.md

 # **EMR Containers integration with Hive Metastore**

+For more details, check out the [github repository](https://github.com/melodyyangaws/hive-emr-on-eks), which includes CDK/CFN templates that help you to get started quickly.

-### **Hive metastore Database through JDBC**
+### **1-Hive metastore Database through JDBC**

-In this example, a Spark application is configured to connect to a Hive Metastore database provisioned with [Amazon RDS Aurora](https://aws.amazon.com/rds/aurora/) MySql.
+In this example, a Spark application is configured to connect to a Hive Metastore database provisioned with [Amazon RDS Aurora](https://aws.amazon.com/rds/aurora/) MySql via a JDBC connection.
 The Amazon RDS and [EKS](https://aws.amazon.com/eks/) cluster should be in same VPC or else the Spark job will not be able to connect to RDS.

-For more details, check out the [github repository](https://github.com/melodyyangaws/hive-emr-on-eks), which includes CDK/CFN templates that help you setup the test environment.
+You directly pass in the JDBC credentials at the job/application level, which is a simple and quick solution to make a connection to the HMS.
+However, it is not recommended in a production environment.
+From the security perspective, the password management could be a risk since the JDBC credentials will appear in all of your job logs.
+Also engineers may be required to hold the password when it is not necessary.

 **Request:**